udacity/cd12815-exercises/lesson-1-name-of-lesson/exercises/solution/README.md

 # Purpose of this Folder

-This folder should contain the solution to the exercise.
-This would be added to a concept walking through the solution with the student for this exercise.
+This folder contains solution to exercises of Components lesson, only typescript files and template files are shared.